-- 1. Clean the seat cushions with a damp cloth and allow to dry. - 2.
-Clean the vehicle thoroughly by washing dirt, oil, grass, and other foreign matter from the entire vehicle.
+- 1. Clean the seat cushions with a damp cloth and allow to dry. - Clean the vehicle thoroughly by washing dirt, oil, grass, and other foreign matter from the entire vehicle.
 Allow the vehicle to dry thoroughly.
 DO NOT get water into any part of the engine or air intake. - 3.
-Either drain the gas tank or add a fuel stabilizer to the gas in the gas tank. - 4.
-Clean the interior of the air filter housing. - 5.
-Plug the hole in the exhaust system with a clean cloth. - 6.
-Apply light oil to the upper steering shaft bushing and plungers of the shock absorbers.
+Either drain the gas tank or add a fuel stabilizer to the gas in the gas tank.
+Remove the air filter housing cover and air filter.
+Start the engine and allow it to idle; then using Arctic Cat Engine Preserver, rapidly inject the preserver into the air filter opening for a period of 10 to 20 seconds.
+Install the air filter and housing cover.